View Other Articles

 In Florida workers’ comp, authorization of a treatment plan does not guarantee approval of individual services.

-- Unless otherwise stated, individual services must be specifically authorized by the claims administrator.
+• Unless otherwise stated, individual services or treatment must be specifically authorized by the carrier.

 440.13 (3) (a) As a condition to eligibility for payment under this chapter, a health care provider who renders services must receive authorization from the carrier before providing treatment.
 This paragraph does not apply to emergency care.